 - Use a red skinned potato if available, they have a creamier, but firmer texture.
 I love russet potatoes.

-- Peel and boil the potatoes until just soft.
+- Peel and boil potatoes until just soft.

 - Put tablespoons of the butter in a pan, only adding soy milk (or use almond milk) when the butter has melted.

 - Season with salt, pepper, AND paprika.
-The paprika adds a delicate smokiness to the potato, but also a beautiful rich colour.
+The paprika adds a delicate smokiness to the potato, but also a beautiful rich color.